bijeesraj/docker-help/README.md

 ==== Watch the logs ===
-sudo docker ps   [get start of the hash]
+sudo docker ps   [get start of running container and get the hash]
 sudo docker logs -f 37  [where 37 is the fist few chars of hash]